The long-awaited OCIO feature is here, now we gotta find how it works.

 only work for one.
 If I take for example a colorspace name used in the ACES

-config this could give: bricks_wall_albedo_Utility - Linear - sRGB.exr
+config this could give: bricks_wall_albedo_Utility - Linear - sRGB.exr.

-As used as feared by artists.
-It never react how the artist wants and looks to be made out of dark magic (at least in Mari 🙃 ).
-Did the sp implementation bring any good news ?
-Let’s see.
+and looks to be made out of dark magic (at least in Mari 🙃 ).

 Abbreviations used:

-: top colorspace dropdowneds
+tcd : top colorspace dropdown

 A good feature is the little info icon, giving explicit